star-history/star-history/public/blog/best-of-2023.md

 Astro had a big year.
 They started out with ~23k stargazers and ended with a 60% increase to ~38k.

-## Security - Teleport
+## Security: Teleport

-[Teleport](https://github.com/gravitational/teleport) is an SSH for Clusters and Teams and aims to be the dropin replacement for OpenSSH.
+[Teleport](https://github.com/gravitational/teleport) is an SSH for Clusters and Teams and aims to be the drop-in replacement for OpenSSH.

 Teleport removes the need for VPNs, comes with a beautiful new Web UI, and provides a unified access plane for all your infrastructure: servers, Kubernetes, internal web apps, databases, and cloud provider APIs across all your infrastructure.